Ghassanqur/Ghassanqur/README.md

 ###  About Me

-I'm Ghassan Qureshi, currently studying CS at DHA Suffa University.
-I spend most of my time working around cloud and DevOps.
+I'm Ghassan Qureshi, I spend most of my time working around cloud and DevOps.
 I like taking ideas and turning them into working systems whether that means setting up infrastructure, automating deployments, or figuring out why something broke at 2am.
 I try to keep things simple, reliable, and practical.
 Always learning new tools, testing things out, and improving how I build and deploy.

 -  Working with Cloud
 -  Automating infrastructure and workflows